-Built on the granite rocks by the Atlantic, ‘A Barca’ sanctuary has been a pilgrimage destination for many centuries and here you will encounter a fascinating mix of religious imagery and pre-Christian pagan beliefs and rituals.
+Built on the granite rocks by the Atlantic, ‘A Barca’ sanctuary has been a pilgrimage destination for many centuries.
+Here you will encounter a fascinating mix of religious imagery and pre-Christian pagan beliefs and rituals.

-The ocean has carved the local granite into interesting shapes and forms; and for centuries locals have attributed magical and curative powers to these unusually shaped stones.
+The ocean has carved the local granite into exciting shapes and forms, and for centuries locals have attributed magical and curative powers to these unusually shaped stones.
 Did you know that if you walk under the ‘pedra dos cadris’ (the back stone) outside the sanctuary nine times, it will cure your back ailments?

-You can give Muxía’s magical stones a go any time!; but if you travel in early September, you will get to experience the village’s biggest festival (romaria) first hand, dedicated to the Lady of ‘A Barca’.
+You can give Muxía’s magical stones a go any time!; but if you travel in early September, you will experience the village’s most prominent festival (Romaria) first hand, dedicated to the Lady of ‘A Barca’.